The Barn Theatre,

 The Company reserves the right to refuse entry to any person at any time.

-Scale of Charges: These are revised annually in September.
-Quotations for specific hirings will be given upon request.
+Scale of Charges 2024 These are revised annually or as necessary and without notice.
+Estimates for specific hirings will be given upon request.

 Access: Hirers are given the opportunity of a familiarisation meeting at the Theatre prior to a booking and enquiries should be made of the Company Office concerning the arrangements.

 Keys to the Theatre, Little Barn and scenery studio are held by the Company Office and are issued for the period of hire only.
-They must be returned immediately such a period of hire has ended.
+Arrangements for their collection must be made with the Company Office (Monday - Friday, 9.30am - 1.00pm) prior to commencement of the booking and they must be returned immediately such a period of hire has ended.
 Failure to return keys promptly will involve the Hirer in additional charges.

 Authorised and officiating Barn Theatre technicians and Trustee Directors generally wear sweatshirts or shirts with the Barn logo or identification badges.